The Santa Cruz Model H-13

 Wood choices and type and degree of decoration aside, these basics are covered in the restored standard model H-13:

-• 13 frets (this yields what I feel is the optimal bridge placement)
+• 13 frets (with a 25.5"± scale, this yields what I feel is the optimal bridge placement)

 • bridge closer to the center of the lower bout (and away from the waist)